Introduction to Supply Chain Management Process

 Supply chain management is the integration of key business processes from end user through original suppliers that provides products, services and information that add value for customers and other stakeholders.

-The Global Supply Chain Forum has listed eight key supply chain management process.
-These supply chain management process is cross-functional and needs to be streamlined and integrated into the value chain.
+The Global Supply Chain Forum has listed eight key supply chain management processes.
+This supply chain management process is cross-functional and needs to be streamlined and integrated into the value chain.

 Let’s move to the next supply chain management process.